Nelgit007/Nelgit007/README.md

-- 👋 Hi, I’m @Nelgit007
+- 👋 Hi, I’m @Nelson Osagie
-- 👀 I’m interested in Software Engineering and DevOps
+- 👀 I have great interest in Software Engineering and DevOps
-- 🌱 I’m currently learning Linux RHEL, Python e.t.c
+- 🌱 I’m currently learning Software Engineering with ALX.
+I am quite familiar with Linux CLI and Agile Methodology.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projetcs...
 - 📫 How to reach me ...

 <!---